Linear Model and Extensions

 \section{Population OLS}

 Assume that $(x_{i},y_{i})_{i=1}^{n}$ are IID with the same distribution as $(x,y)$, where $x\in\mathbb{R}^{p}$ and $y\in\mathbb{R}$.
 Below I will use $(x,y)$ to denote a general observation, dropping the subscript $i$ for simplicity.
 Let the joint distribution be $F(x,y)$, and $E(\cdot)$, $\var(\cdot)$, and $\cov(\cdot)$ be the expectation, variance, and covariance under this joint distribution.
 We want to use $x$ to predict $y$.
-The following theorem states that the conditional expectation $E(y\mid x)$ is the best predictor in terms of the mean squared error. \begin{theorem} For any function $m(x)$, we have the decomposition
+Theorem \ref{thm::equivalent-definition-of-conditional-mean} below states that the conditional expectation $E(y\mid x)$ is the best predictor in terms of the mean squared error.